Driver in hit-and-run accident identified, arrested

 Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Dec 06, 2012 in Fatal Motor Vehicle Accidents

-Many people read about car accidents in the news and assume that it could never happen to them.
+Many people read about car accidents in New Haven and other parts of Connecticut in the news and assume that it could never happen to them.
 Others may think that if they are in an accident, it may only result in a few bumps and bruises, or a quick checkup in the hospital.
 The reality is that there are negligent drivers all over Connecticut who end up causing serious car accidents.
 Even worse, too many of these drivers then flee the scene without getting help for their victims.

 In the tragic aftermath of a fatal car accident, families of the victims have every right to hold the negligent driver responsible for their actions; or in the case of a hit-and-run accident, their inaction.